DavesCodeMusings/MakerSpace/LEDs/LUAtos-MicroPython.md

 # MicroPython LED Basics
 This is a short introduction to controlling LEDs with a microcontroller.
 In this case, it's an ESP32C3 microcontroller running MicroPython.
-Unfortunately, the LUAtos board is no longer sold on Amazon, but it should not be hard to change the GPIO pins to suit whatever you're using.
+Unfortunately, the LUAtos board is no longer sold on Amazon, but it should not be hard to change the GPIO pins to suit whatever you're board using.

 ## Prerequisites
 * LUATOS ESP32C3 flashed with MicroPython